sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Rules

 The Rules view (see figures 6-8) allows you to build three types of rules:
-* WHEN-THEN: allows you to set Left Hand Side conditions of available attributes, and trigger a Right Hand Side action for another attribute.
+* [WHEN-THEN Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-When-Then-Rules): allows you to set Left Hand Side conditions of available attributes, and trigger a Right Hand Side action for another attribute.
-* FLOW: allows for processing attributes and converting them into new attributes.
+* [FLOW](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-Flow-Rules): allows for processing attributes and converting them into new attributes.
-* GROOVY: programming any advanced logic, using attributes in the system.
+* [GROOVY](https://github.com/openremote/openremote/wiki/User-Guide%3A-Create-Rules-with-Groovy-Editor): programming any advanced logic, using attributes in the system.
 All rules have the option to use a time scheduler, which allows for have rules activated on a time schedule with a recurrence.

 ### WHEN-THEN Rules